knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 PRINT result
 ```

-Dividing by zero is something you just can't do—it's like trying to share five cookies with zero friends.
+Dividing by zero is something you just can't do; it's like trying to share five cookies with zero friends.
 It just doesn't work!

 ![Cookies](./figures/ch-8-five-cookies.jpg)
 *Some cookies.*